Kyle Tucker Player Props: Astros vs. Rangers

 Kyle Tucker At The Plate

-- Tucker has 82 hits and an OBP of .358 to go with a slugging percentage of .459.
-All three of those stats lead Houston hitters this season.

-- Among the qualified batters in MLB play, his batting average ranks 27th, his on-base percentage ranks 29th, and he is 52nd in the league in slugging.
+- Among qualifying batters in MLB, his batting average ranks 23rd, his on-base percentage ranks 30th, and he is 46th in the league in slugging.

-- Tucker enters this game on a seven-game hitting streak.
-Over the course of his last outings, he's hitting .381 with one homer.
+- Tucker will look to extend his eight-game hitting streak.
+He's batting .450 with two homers during his last outings.

-- In 32 games this season (40.0%), Tucker has picked up an RBI, and in 12 of those games (15.0%) he had two or more.
+- In 65.4% of his 81 games this season, Tucker has picked up at least one hit.
+He's also had 25 multi-hit games.

+- He has hit a long ball in 14.8% of his games this year, and 3.5% of his plate appearances.

+- Tucker has had an RBI in 33 games this season (40.7%), including 13 multi-RBI outings (16%).
 He has also driven in three or more of his team's runs in three contests.

+- He has scored in 32 of 81 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.